-Here at EveryBody Physiotherapy we have a 20m Deep Water Hydrotherapy (DWH) pool that is heated between 30° and 32°.
-DWH provides many of the conditioning and strength benefits of running without the risk of impact injuries.
-A unique and customised program is designed for each patient, be it: rehabilitation, therapeutic maintenance, pregnancy, elite athletes, traction, wet weather exercise alternative, weight loss, team recovery sessions, pain relief, or intensive cardiovascular training.
+Hydrotherapy exercise provides many of the conditioning and strength benefits of running without the risk of impact injuries.
+Our Physios create unique and customised pool therapy programs which are designed for each patient.
+We treat patients for a wide variety of reasons whether it is for rehabilitation, therapeutic maintenance, pregnancy, elite athletes, traction, wet weather exercise alternative, weight loss, team recovery sessions, pain relief, or intensive cardiovascular training.

 Pool entry is $10 per person.